-BY-LAWs of the Pentagon Sailing Club, Inc.
+Pentagon Sailing Club, Inc. Restated Bylaws

 1. Name.
-The name of the Club shall be "Pentagon Sailing Club, Inc. (the “Club”), incorporated under the District of Columbia Nonprofit Corporation Act of 2010 (the “Act”).
+The name of the Club shall be Pentagon Sailing Club, Inc. (the “Club”), incorporated under the District of Columbia Nonprofit Corporation Act of 2010 (the “Act”).

 a.
 Regular Membership: